LibertyHeise/Best_Bean_Juice/README.md

 Ever wonder what makes that cup of coffee taste so good?
 Coffee must be planted, grown, picked, washed, dried and roasted, all before it gets to your coffee grinder, filtered and then brewed for your perfect cup.
 But how does a coffee buyer choose from all the different regions, variations, altitudes and other variables?
 We wanted to find out!

+## Extract + Transform

+Data was drawn from the Coffee Quality database to create the original CSV used in this project.
+The CSV was then loaded into